Skip to content

 Tis the season!
 For colds, stomach bugs, strep and more!
 Bah Humbug!
 Don’t fret, though.
 You can keep your singing voice healthy by following some of these tips: 1.
 Wash your hands!
 We all know this, but you will want to do it thoroughly, and often.
 Wash your hands after the bathroom, before eating, and after coming into contact with germy places (such as the subway) and people who are sick.
 You will want to sing “Row Row Row Your Boat” while scrubbing, to ... read more

 I often hear from new students asking the question, "how do I find the right piano?"
 While I am not a piano technician or repair person and by no means the final authority on this subject, I do have some suggestions to keep in mind as you begin your search.
-Here are some things to consider when looking for a keyboard or piano for your lessons: 1.
-Number of Keys.
-A full size piano has 88 keys.
-Keyboards offer anywhere from 64 to 88 keys.
-I would suggest at least purchasing a... read more
+Here are some things to consider when looking for a keyboard or piano for your lessons: 1. &n... read more

 What age should you start music lessons?